Niroshassithanathan/G2_DBMS/README.md

 RENAME: This is used to rename an object existing in the database.

 ## Query :
-Create a table student with the following fieds rollno,name,age,address,phoneno.
+1)Create a table student with the following fieds rollno,name,age,address,phoneno.

 ## SQL QUERY :
 create table student(rollno numeric(10),name char(10),age numeric(5),address varchar(25),phoneno numeric(15));